jluptak/portfolio/finalprojectstoryboard.md

 #### (3) line chart - how tactics changed

 <iframe title="Chart: Evolution of Influence" aria-describedby="Changes in Russian disinformation campaign over time" id="datawrapper-chart-xMrde" src="//datawrapper.dwcdn.net/xMrde/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>

+### user research protocol

+My target audience is one that is broadly familiar with allegations of Russian influence in the 2016 election, but who do not have specific knowledge of the influence campaigns.
+This was less difficult to find than I anticipated, which I suspect was due to the volume of information available - that is, people were aware of the "Russia investigation," but not of the difference between the Democratic National Committe email hacking versus the social media campaigns versus the Trump campaign-Russia meetings.

+It was also important that I get a bipartisan sampling, so I asked potential interviewees to self-identify their political affiliation in order to capture Republican, Democrat and Indepedent opinions.
+As a result, I interviewed two men and a woman who are, in no particular order, a special agent in the U.S. government, a retired teacher and financial advisor.